jacolind/crinfu/slidedeck.md

 - Augur: Decentralized prediction market.
 - Storj: Rent your hard drive.

+Which of these will dominate?

 <!-- table above illistrate different use cases, they try to solve different provlems.

 then I argue that even though two cryptocurrencies try to solve the very same problem (e.g. Bitcoin vs Litecoin or Ethereum vs EOS) there is an equillibrium in which they can co-exists since they differ in their parameters.

-lastly i just make a point about communities. btc convervative, ehtereum developers, xrp bank friendly.s -->
+then i just make a point about communities. btc convervative, ehtereum developers, xrp bank friendly.

+lastly i make a point that we do not know who will win -->

-##  Market in numbers: users, exchanges, etc.
+##  Market in numbers

+- Total market capitalization of all cryptocurrencies: qq as of yyyy-mm-dd
+- Nr of users
+- Nr of coins
+- Trading volume for qq largest exchanges during Oct 2018 was USD qq million.

 ##  Historical returns

 returns vol table. price graph.

+todo select table or graph.

-##  Trade and trust (den abstrakta grejen).
+##  Trade and trust

-vet ej om den platsar.
+Why are cryptocurrencies useful?

+1. Trust is needed for trade.
+2. Today we use trusted third parties.
+3. A blockchain digitize trust.

 ##  Myths and counter arguments